Kids II, Inc.: History

 The Savannah College of Art and Design (SCAD) partnered with the company in December, 2010.
 The partnership allowed SCAD students to conceptualize and prototype toy concepts for the company.
 The firm acquired the Oball and Taggies brands the following year.

 In 2012, the company relocated its headquarters from Alpharetta, to Atlanta.
 The company's new office space and showroom were a finalist in the design category for Atlanta Business Chronicle's 2012 Best in Atlanta Real Estate Awards.
 The company was also a finalist in the 2011 Georgia Family Business Awards in the large business category.
-Kids II opened an office in Johannesburg, South Africa in March 2012.
-The company was one of the first companies in the industry to expand its direct global distribution in South Africa according to Vertical News.

-The company received 11 awards at the Graphic Design USA Awards for its package design in 2012.
-Kids II attended Kind + Jugend, an international juvenile products trade fair in Cologne, Germany.
-The company showed 350 SKUs at the show.
 The Atlanta Business Chronicle named Kids II one of the best places to work in Atlanta in 2013.

 In October 2013, Kids 2 acquired Baby Einstein, formerly owned by The Walt Disney Company.
 Baby Einstein products use real world objects, music, art, animals and nature with the intention to introduce infants to the world around them.

-In April 2019, Kids 2 announced a recall of 700,000 inclined baby sleepers sold under a variety of different brand names and models.
-In August 2019, Kids II announced a name change to Kids2, opening a new factory in China and launching a new direct to consumer website.
+In April 2019, Kids2 announced a recall of 700,000 inclined baby sleepers sold under a variety of different brand names and models.
+In August 2019, Kids II announced a name change to Kids2 and opened a new factory in China.

 In July 2022, Kids 2 acquired a public company, Summer Infant, out of Woonsocket, RI.
 Summer Infant is now a wholly owned subsidiary of Kids2 and part of the Kids2 Group.

 Operations

+Kids2 operates a portfolio that includes toys, early-development products, baby gear, and content programs positioned for infants and toddlers.
+The company maintains design and commercial operations in the United States and sources manufacturing primarily through their owned facility in Jiujiang, China.
+Products are distributed globally through major retailers and e-commerce platforms, and the company has incorporated direct-to-consumer functions as part of its commercial model since the late 2010s.

-In 2018, Kids II was named one of Atlanta's top 50 Private Companies.
+In 2018, 2022, 2023, and 2025, Kids2 was named one of Atlanta's top 50 Private Companies.

-In November 2018, Kids 2 launched Kids2.com, a resource for early stage parents.
+In November 2018, Kids2 launched Kids2.com, a resource for early stage parents.

+In 2019, Kids2 opened a vertically-integrated manufacturing facility in Jiujiang, China.

+In November 2024, Kids2 launched shop.Kids2.com, a direct-to-consumer marketplace and marketing engine featuring Kids2 products from Baby Einstein, Bright Starts, and Ingenuity.

+In July 2025, Kids2 opened their first Northeast US office in Providence, Rhode Island.

-Kids II has approximately 750 employees worldwide in 8 offices.
+Kids2 has approximately 800 employees worldwide in 12 offices.